-On August 15, 2007, the Company entered into a commercial paper placement program, as amended, to provide short-term financing at rates that are generally lower than the rates available under the revolving credit facility.
+On August 15, 2007, the Company entered into a commercial paper placement program, as amended, to provide short-term financing.
 Under the commercial paper program, the Company may sell interest-bearing or discounted short-term unsecured debt obligations with maturities of no more than 270 days.
-Market conditions have impacted the Company's ability to issue commercial paper.
-The Company amended the program on April 11, 2008 to increase the maximum aggregate principal amount outstanding to \$100.0 million from \$75.0 million.
-The commercial paper placement program is supported by a revolving credit facility, which is subject to renewal annually, and expires on April 30, 2010.
-As of December 31, 2009, the weighted-average interest rate of the Company's outstanding commercial paper was 1.44% and maturity dates ranged from 4 to 55 days.
+Market conditions have impacted the Company's ability to issue commercial paper, and the Company amended the program on March 25, 2010 to decrease the maximum aggregate principal amount of the program to \$75 million from \$100 million.
+The commercial paper program is supported by a revolving credit facility, which is subject to renewal annually and expires on April 30, 2011.
+As of December 31, 2010, the weighted-average interest rate of the Company's outstanding commercial paper was 1.45% and maturity dates ranged from 3 to 55 days.